 Middleton Plantation has formal gardens, gorgeous camellias and azaleas covering much of the grounds, and a working stable yard with animals.
 The Middleton family was one of the earliest settlers and were prominent in early Charleston politics.

-35. Magnolia Plantation
+35. Magnolia Plantation and Gardens

 This one has all the peacocks, a small petting zoo that kids love, extensive romantic gardens, and a separate natural swamp tour area (which is much nicer than it sounds!).